Kidstreet (band)

-Kidstreet is a Canadian electronica trio formed in 2007 in Waterloo, Canada.
+Kidstreet is a Canadian electronica trio formed in 2007 in Waterloo, Ontario, Canada.
 The band is composed of two brothers and one sister: Karl Snyder on drums, Cliff Snyder on synth and guitar, and younger sister Edna Snyder on piano and vocals.
 The trio have a unique form of synth-pop.

 The band signed with Nettwerk in 2010.
 Kidstreet have since signed a major licensing deal with Ford.
-The staccato piano from their song (simply titled "Song") backs the car-maker's latest TV spot as well as Apple's MacBook Pro with retina display TV Spot.
+The staccato piano from their song (simply titled "Song") backs the car-maker's latest television spot as well as Apple's MacBook Pro with retina display television spot.

 Onstage, the band blends electronic elements with live drums, vocals, guitar and synths.
-They have toured with fellow Canadian artists Dragonette, Mother Mother, Thunderheist and Rich Aucoin as well as international artists Girl Talk and Health.
+They have toured with fellow Canadian artists Dragonette, Mother Mother, Thunderheist, and Rich Aucoin as well as international artists Girl Talk and Health.
 They performed at the 2011 Canadian Music Week.